abunchofnerds-25/ccollections/README.md

 ### 3.4 Error Handling

 Errors in this library fall into two broad categories.
-Programming mistakes -- passing `NULL` where a valid pointer is required, or requesting an element at an out-of-bounds index -- are handled by calling `fatal_err()`, which prints a diagnostic message and terminates the program.
+Programming mistakes (passing `NULL` where a valid pointer is required, or requesting an element at an out-of-bounds index) are handled by calling `fatal_err()`, which prints a diagnostic message and terminates the program.
 This is intentional: a programming mistake should be loud and obvious rather than silently propagated and discovered much later.
 When you need to handle an expected failure gracefully (for example, a key that might or might not be in a map), use the underlying raw functions, which return a `ccol_retval_t` value you can inspect.

 Functions return `ccol_retval_t`, an enum whose value zero indicates success and whose negative values indicate specific failure conditions: